 The good news is that there will always be openings for qualified ER nurses.
 While it is possible that in the future, we will be able to cure a myriad of diseases and ensure general health for the wider population, accidents will always happen at work, at home, and while people are out and about.
 In turn, there will always be a need for the emergency room to be able to take in patients in need.
 If you’re worried about job security as an ER nurse, don’t be.

-As for salary, the average is about $62k per year.
-However, the range is much wider, from $46k to $93k in the US.
+The Emergency Room Nurse average base pay is about $79k per year.
+However, the range is wider, from $70k to $88k in the US.
 How much you make as an ER nurse will depend on your location (state, city, and facility) as well as your own personal qualifications and experience.
 The more you have of either, the higher you can expect your pay to be, though you should be prepared to negotiate.

 Becoming an ER nurse is a wonderful career path for many registered nurses.
 As long as you fulfill the education and certification requirements and have the confidence to deal with the unknown every single day, you can expect to thrive in this environment.